 Old toothbrush – Perfect for cleaning hard-to-reach areas and tile grouting

 Rubber gloves – Optional but good for protecting your hands

-We suggest targeting the rooms you used the most first.
-Work top to bottom: dusting the ceilings and light fixtures for cobwebs, wiping down the windows, removing marks from walls, dusting surfaces and moving down to your skirting boards.
+We suggest targeting the rooms you use the most first.
+Work from top to bottom: dusting the ceilings and light fixtures for cobwebs, wiping down the windows, removing marks from walls, dusting surfaces and moving down to your skirting boards.

 Vacuuming your carpets and floors will pick up dirt, dust and other nasties, helping to keep the surfaces clean and hygienic.
 If you’re serious about spring cleaning, we’d suggest giving your carpets a deep clean and steam cleaning your floors.

 Shampooing your carpets is a great way to reach some of the deeper levels of dirt and grime, embedded in the fibres of your carpet.
 Steam cleaning your floors will greatly improve their overall look, whilst making them safer for any children crawling about.

 For further guidance, we suggest checking out our carpet cleaning secrets.